didyoureally/clockwork/README.md

 - JSON / CSV report output for piping into other tooling
 - CIDR / range expansion in the targets file
 - A native Windows enumeration profile (PowerShell one-liners)

-## 📄 License

-Suggested: **MIT** — add a `LICENSE` file to make it official.
-Provided as-is, with no warranty.
-Use responsibly and legally.